 When you’re the new accountant on the block, you have to be extra careful that any criticism you voice is constructive, or you could quickly end up with a reputation for being a negative faultfinder — and that can be hard to shake.
 You don’t have to be a Pollyanna, but you should try to provide a solution for any problem you bring up.
 That way, your colleagues will see you as helpful and supportive, rather than simply critical, when you offer your opinions about projects and procedures.

 Moreover, make sure you don’t inadvertently imply that your former workplace was better than your current job.
 For instance, rather than saying, “At my last job, our financial reporting was completely cloud-based,” try “Do you think it would be beneficial to consider shifting to cloud-based solutions?”
 You increase your odds of a favorable reception and decrease the odds of offending new colleagues.

 Forget this: “Stay in a role rather than grow within the company.”

 Don’t let the bad career advice get you down.
 You have enough to think about when starting a new job.
 Keep these tips in mind, and everything will go more smoothly as you’re starting your new job.

 Think that you can relax once you’re employed?
 To stay competitive in today's career environment, you need to keep learning.
-Check out our online accounting training programs now.

 Editor’s note: This article has been updated with new content.